Flag of Friesland

-The Frisian flag (West Frisian: Fryske Flagge; Friese vlag) is the official flag of the Dutch province of Friesland.
+The flag of Friesland (West Frisian: Flagge fan Fryslân; Vlag Fryslân) is the official flag of the Dutch province of Friesland.
 The flag was officially adopted by the provincial executive of Friesland on 9 July 1957.

-It consists of four blue and three white diagonal stripes; in the white stripes are a total of seven red pompeblêden, leaves of the yellow water-lily, that may resemble hearts, but according to the official instructions "should not be heart-shaped".
+It consists of four blue and three white diagonal stripes; in the white stripes are a total of seven red seeblatts (or pompeblêden, as they are called in West Frisian), leaves of the yellow water-lily, that may resemble hearts, but according to the official instructions "should not be heart-shaped".

 The Frisian flag is probably the best known and most recognizable Dutch provincial flag.
 It flies abundantly during (inter)national skating competitions and is also used by one of the largest and oldest dairy producers.
 Moreover, the design is the basis of the home jerseys of the football clubs SC Heerenveen and the Blauhúster Dakkapel.

 Symbolism

-The seven red seeblatts (or pompeblêden, as they are called in West Frisian) are a reference to the Frisian "sea countries" in the Middle Ages: independent regions along the coast from Alkmaar to the Weser who were allied against the Vikings.
+The seven red pompeblêden are a reference to the Frisian "sea countries" in the Middle Ages: independent regions along the coast from Alkmaar to the Weser who were allied against the Vikings.
 There were never precisely seven distinct regions, but the number seven probably has the connotation "many."
 Some sources hold, however, that there have been seven Frisian lands: West Friesland, Westergoa, Eastergoa, Hunsingo, Fivelingo, Emsingo, and Jeverland.

 The pompeblêden are used in other related flags such as the flag of the Ommelanden in neighbouring Groningen Province, a historically Frisian area, and for a proposed pan-Frisia flag put forth by the Groep fan Auwerk.